omkar-shelke25/cka-killercoda/configure-kubernetes-gateway-api/step1.md

 Your task is to expose these services externally using the Kubernetes Gateway API with TLS termination and path-based routing.

 ---
+> Please wait 1 minute for `MetalLoadBalancer` to set up the gateway.
+---

 ### 🎯 Your Tasks: